GoogleCloudPlatform/java-docs-samples/support/cloud-client/README.md

 ## Setup

-You will need to enable Cloud Support API and have all the prerequisites.
-This includes the following:
+We need to set up the following before getting started:

-- A Google Cloud project with an active support account
+- A Google Cloud project with an active Premium or Enhanced support account
 - Enable the Cloud Support API
-- [Create a service account](https://cloud.google.com/docs/authentication/getting-started) with the appropriate IAM permissions
+- [Create a service account](https://cloud.google.com/docs/authentication/getting-started) with the “Organization Viewer” role or any role that grants the “resourcemanager.organizations.get” permission
 - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable pointing to the downloaded credentials JSON file.

 ## Running